Natural Grocers is hiring for new store in Dubuque

 Open interviews will take place on August 29 and 30 to fill 18 full-time roles, including department leaders, cashiers and store support

 LAKEWOOD, Colo., Aug.
 20, 2018 /PRNewswire/ -- Natural Grocers will open a new store in Dubuque, Iowa, and plans to hire 18 full-time good4u crew members to lead the new location.
-The new store is located at 3333 Ashbury Road.
+The new store is located at 3333 Asbury Road.

 Natural Grocers will host walk-in interviews on August 29 and 30 from 10 a.m. to 3 p.m. at the Dubuque Workforce Center located at 680 Main St., on the 2nd floor.
 Candidates must be at least 18 years of age.
 Applicants can apply for consideration at www.careers-naturalgrocers.icims.com or text "Grow" to 97211.